mikeschinkel/php-file-scoped-visibility-rfc/md/prior-art.md

 - **TypeScript**: Uses ES6 module syntax to scope elements to the file unless exported.
 - **Clipper**: Initially had only dynamic variables, later introduced `LOCAL` keyword for procedure-level scope.

-These implementations provide valuable insights into how PHP can introduce file-scoped visibility using the TBD keyword, drawing from established practices in other languages.
+These implementations provide valuable insights into how PHP can introduce file-scoped visibility using the `fileonly` keyword, drawing from established practices in other languages.